jkeohan/rctr-9-8-20/labs/w03d06/shoppingCart_with_input.md

   - product name
   - price
   - submit button
-- The inputs will be `uncontrolled` and only when the user submits will the values be captured
+- The inputs will be `controlled` and only when the user submits will the values be captured
 - The Component will pass the data captured to it's parent (App)

 #### App Component